Borneo

 Relaxing on Pulau Tiga, near Kota Kinabalu in Sabah

-Our family holidays to Borneo focus on the Malaysian states of Sabah and Sarawak, but mainland Malaysia is also a wildlife heavyweight.
-On both you can take walks through the forest canopy on elevated walkways, hop on boat trips deep into the jungle, trek through primary rainforest and snorkel or dive amidst stunningly colourful shoals of exotic fish.
+On a family holiday in Borneo and also in mainland Malaysia, you can take walks through the forest canopy on elevated walkways, hop on boat trips deep into the jungle, trek through primary rainforest and snorkel or dive amidst stunningly colourful shoals of exotic fish.

 Mainland Malaysia and Borneo family holidays are not just about the animals though.
 Borneo’s UNESCO World Heritage site of Mulu is home to the largest cave system in the world.
 Here you can wander through giant underground amphitheatres millions of years old.
 Stay with a family on a friendly village homestay and help your hosts with the morning rubber tapping, then take a walk to a waterfall for a swim.

 On mainland Malaysia you can explore the lively streets of Kuala Lumpur by bike then gorge on delicious street food from the hawker stalls.
-Enjoy wandering through the colourful heritage streets of Malacca and Georgetown and then soak up the lush tea plantation scenery of the Cameron Highlands.
+Enjoy wandering through the colourful heritage streets of Malacca and Georgetown and then soak up the lush scenery of Penang National Park.
 See our example itineraries for more.

 Family holiday in Borneo - boy on river boat trip